cat-loves-donuts/ML_learning_notes/What_is_Chatr-text.md

 Note: assume that there are no texts inside the stacked bars and each stack has a distinct color.
 After extracting the individual bars we use a local search algorithm to extract the stacks.

+1. find the midpoint of the two edges of the rectangle along its length.
+For horizontal bar charts lengthwise is the x-axis and for vertical bar charts lengthwise is the y-axis.
+2. With these two points as start and end points, we move along the line made by them and detect sudden changes in pixel values between two adjacent pixel points.
+We take the center of those pixel points as the border or the edge point separating two adjacent stacks.
+3. Continues until we find all the stacks inside all the bars.